Kit de Waal | Arvon

 Kit de Waal

 Kit de Waal, born to an Irish mother and Caribbean father, was brought up among the Irish community of Birmingham in the ‘60s and ‘70s.
 Her debut novel My Name Is Leon was an international bestseller, shortlisted for the Costa First Novel Award, longlisted for the Desmond Elliott Prize and won the Kerry Group Irish Novel of the Year Award for 2017.
+In 2022 it was adapted for television by the BBC.
+It is now on the GCSE curriculum for schools.
 Her second novel, The Trick to Time, was longlisted for the Women’s Prize and her young adult novel Becoming Dinah was shortlisted for the Carnegie CLIP Award 2020.
-She also crowdfunded and edited an anthology of working-class memoir, Common People, which was published in 2018.
-Kit founded the Big Book Weekend, a free digital literary festival and was named the FutureBook Person of the Year in 2019.
-Her latest publication, Supporting Cast, is a collection of short stories.
-Her memoir Without Warning and Only Sometimes is published in August 2022.
+A collection of short stories, Supporting Cast was published in 2020.
+An anthology of working-class memoir, Common People was crowdfunded and edited by Kit in 2019.
+Her memoir Without Warning and Only Sometimes was published in August 2022.
+Kit founded her own TV production company, Portopia Productions and the Big Book Weekend, a free digital literary festival in 2020 and has written for theatre and television.
+She was named the FutureBook Person of the Year 2019 and is patron of Prisoners Abroad, The Bridport Prize and Writing West Midlands.
+She is also an ambassador for Wellbeing in the Arts, on the Advisory Board of Dead Ink Books and a trustee of The Reading Agency.
+Kit is a Fellow of the Royal Society of Literature and Professor and Jean Humphreys Writer in Residence at Leicester University.
+Her new novel Best of Everything was released in April 2025.